 Examine standing water weekly to make sure that there are not mosquito larvae present.
 Dip out some water with a white styrofoam cup and look for the moving black specks that are larvae.

-REPELLENTS Sometimes the best you can do is to station cans of mosquito repellent spray near the garden, lawn and deck.
+REPELLENTS Sometimes the best you can do is to station cans of mosquito repellent spray near your garden, lawn and deck.
+You’ll be reminded to use the repellent as you walk past.
 Questions have arisen concerning the safety of the repellent chemical so avoid heavy application to your skin.
 Lightly spray exposed flesh plus sock tops, pants cuffs and t-shirt collars.
 A product containing 35 percent DEET (click for sources) is sufficient for adults.
 Use 10 percent sprays on children.

 I have been very pleased with products that contain Picaridin (click for sources).
 It does not have the greasy feel of DEET.